Chicago Best Dentist

 There are two main types of whitening procedures.
 Vital whitening is performed on teeth that have live nerves.
 Non-vital whitening is done on a tooth that has had root-canal treatment and no longer has a live nerve

 Whitening is not a one-time procedure.
-It will need to be repeated from time to time if you want to maintain the brighter color.
+It will need to be repeated from time to time if you want to maintain a brighter color.

 To help you make an educated decision regarding teeth whitening, here are some of the pros and cons of this procedure:

-The crack exposes the inside of the tooth (the ‘dentine’) that has very small fluid filled tubes leading to the nerve (‘pulp’) of the tooth.
+The crack exposes the inside of the tooth (the ‘dentine’) that has very small fluid-filled tubes leading to the nerve (‘pulp’) of the tooth.
 Flexing of the tooth opens the crack and causes movement of the fluid within the tubes.
-When you release the biting pressure the crack closes and the fluid pressure simulates the nerve and causes pain.
+When you release the biting pressure the crack closes and the fluid pressure stimulates the nerve and causes pain.